-CORE LEARNING KNOWLEDGE BUILDING BLOCKS - PUPILS WILL KNOW THAT

-CHRI STIANS BELIEVE: Write Pupil Names - → WTS EXS GDS

-1 PUPILS WILL KNOW Name of pupil here.
+CORE LEARNING KNOWLEDGE BUILDING BLOCKS - PUPILS WILL KNOW THAT CHRISTIANS BELIEVE: Write Pupil Names > WTS EXS GDS 1.
+PUPILS WILL KNOW THAT: There is much debate and some controversy around the relationship between the accounts of creation in Genesis and contemporary scientific accounts.
 Name of pupil here.
 Name of pupil here.

-THAT: There is much radine of pupil fiere. realitie of papir fiere. raine of papir here.

-debate and some

-controversy around the

-relationship between

-the accounts of

-creation in Genesis

-and contemporary

-scientific accounts.

-2 PUPILS WILL KNOW Name of pupil here.
 Name of pupil here.
+2. PUPILS WILL KNOW THAT: These debates and controversies relate to the purpose and interpretation of the texts.
+For example, does reading Genesis as a poetic account conflict with scientific accounts?
 Name of pupil here.

-۷. THAT: These debates Name of pupil nere.
-Name of pupil nere.
-Name of pupil fiere.

-and controversies

-relate to the purpose

-and interpretation of

-the texts.
-For example,

-does reading Genesis

-as a poetic account

-conflict with scientific

-accounts?

-3 PUPILS WILL KNOW Name of pupil here.
 Name of pupil here.
 Name of pupil here.

-J. THAT: There are many realite of pupil fiere. realise of pupil fiere.
-Name of pupil fiere.
+3. PUPILS WILL KNOW THAT: There are many scientists throughout history and now who are Christians.
+Name of pupil here.
+Name of pupil here.
+Name of pupil here.
+4. PUPILS WILL KNOW THAT: The discoveries of science make Christians wonder even more about the power and majesty of the Creator.

-scientists throughout

-history and now who

-are Christians.

-are ormanario.

-DUDU CAMUL ICION

-4. PUPILS WILL KNOW

-THAT: The discoveries

-of science make

-Christians wonder even

-more about the power

-and majesty of the

-Creator.